Electrical Reference Workflow: Conduit Fill Check NEC Chapter 9 Reference

 Parallel Conductor Sets

-Each conductor group quantity must divide evenly across the selected parallel sets so each raceway carries the same conductor makeup.
+Each total-project conductor group quantity must divide evenly across the selected parallel sets so each raceway carries the same conductor makeup.

 Mixed Conductor Sets